-Follow these guidelines to protect your motorcycle's catalytic converters.
+Follow these guidelines to protect your vehicle's catalytic converter.

 - Always use unleaded gasoline.
-Leaded gasoline will damage the catalytic converters. - Keep the engine in good running condition.
-A poorly running engine can cause the catalytic converter to overheat causing damage to the converter or the motorcycle. - If your engine is misfiring, backfiring, stalling, or otherwise not running properly, stop riding and turn off the engine.
-Have your motorcycle serviced as soon as possible.
+Leaded gasoline will damage the catalytic converter. - Keep the engine in good running condition.
+A poorly running engine can cause the catalytic converter to overheat causing damage to the converter or the vehicle. - If your engine is misfiring, backfiring, stalling, or otherwise not running properly, stop riding and turn off the engine.
+Have your vehicle serviced as soon as possible.